York Road reconstruction

 The York Road reconstruction program

-The dates above are the City’s current estimate of when the works will be completed given the status of the individual projects.
-Please note that the above dates may change as new information becomes available.
+These dates are the City’s current estimate of when construction will be completed given the status of the individual projects.
+Please note these dates may change as new information becomes available.

 Phase 3: Stevenson Street South to Victoria Road South

-To mitigate issues with traffic circulation the City will complete the project in two stages as described and shown below.
+To mitigate issues with traffic circulation the City will complete the project in two stages.

-Stage 2: Road reconstruction from Brockville Avenue to Victoria Road to begin after Stage 1
+Stage 2: Road reconstruction from Brockville Avenue to Victoria Road to begin spring 2024

 The City understands that the traffic impacts to residents caused by this work are inconvenient for everyone and appreciates all residents’ and drivers’ ongoing patience as we complete this necessary work.